Brexit in crisis: EU 'very concerned' by UK plan to break divorce treaty

 But the list of specific agreements that might be ignored includes not only provisions of the Northern Ireland Protocol but also "any other provision of the EU Withdrawal Agreement" and "any other EU law or international law".

 The bill says Britain may 'disapply' provisions including one that relates to Northern Ireland and state aid.
-Johnson's team see state aid as crucial for ensuring they can incubate new global technology firms without hindrance from Brussels.
+Johnson's team see state aid as crucial for ensuring they can incubate new global technology firms and help "level up" parts of Britain.

 Johnson's spokesman said the EU divorce deal was like no other treaty and had been "agreed at pace in the most challenging possible political circumstances".
 Opponents accused him of blatant hypocrisy after promising before December's election that he had an "oven-ready deal".